grid-line

 Data from Nielsen shows that sales of canned cocktails grew 126% in one year.

-In 2021, the Drizly Consumer Report said the share of sales of RTDs on its alcohol delivery platform was growing 15x faster than that of hard seltzer.
+The Drizly Consumer Report stated the share of sales of RTDs on its alcohol delivery platform was growing 15x faster than that of hard seltzer.

 hard-seltzers-vs-rtd-min.png